 The design is based on a Microchip PIC (PIC24FJ128GC006) which is used for the management of the charger and this communicates with the RN4020 Bluetooth module via UART for the data logging sections of the design.

-Our previous USB chargers that we designed used a linear power supply to drop the voltage from 12V to 5V.
+The previous USB chargers that we designed used a linear power supply to drop the voltage from 12V to 5V.
 The problem with linear supplies is they waste a lot of power with most of the energy being converted to heat rather than charging the USB device.
-For the new design we decided to use switching power supplies with a high current 5V supply for charging and a lower current 3.3V supply for the control system.
+For the new design, we decided to use switching power supplies with a high current 5V supply for charging and a lower current 3.3V supply for the control system.

 The 3.3V and 5V switching power supplies are based around the TPS54394 3A dual switcher IC from Texas Instruments.
 The 3.3V supply powers the PIC microprocessor and Bluetooth module while the 5V supply is for the USB charging at up to 2 amps.

-The microprocessor uses its internal 16-bit ADC to measure the input voltage from the solar batteries through a voltage divider and this has a low voltage cut-out threshold programmed into the code to disable the 5V power when battery level is too low.
+The microprocessor uses its internal 16-bit ADC to measure the input voltage from the solar batteries through a voltage divider and this has a low voltage cut-out threshold programmed into the code to disable the 5V power when the battery level is too low.
 The charger will only resume charging once the input voltage reaches a pre-set voltage threshold.

-The second 16-bit ADC channel monitors the current going to the USB device via a current sense resistor and a TS1100-100 precision current-sense amplifier to determine the current being drawn by the device being charged.
+The second 16-bit ADC channel monitors the current going to the USB device via a current-sense resistor and a TS1100-100 precision current-sense amplifier to determine the current being drawn by the device being charged.

 To control the USB charging we used a TPS2540 charging controller from Texas Instruments.
 The TPS2540 connects between the USB device and the microcontroller and automatically negotiates the charging rate when a device is plugged in so any phone or tablet will charge at its maximum current rate.